 We’ve all heard the horror stories about washing cloth diapers.
 But just because you’ve read about them, it doesn’t mean your fluff has to fall victim to stink, rashes and leaks.
 There are a million ways to get clean cloth diapers.
 The only real ‘rule’ is no synthetic fabric softeners.* Everything else is subject to interpretation.
 I don’t know the details of your life, your diapers or your wash routine.
-But these are tips that should make sense for most people.
+But these are tips that should make sense for most people and give you a good foundation for a solid wash routine.

 1. Don’t be scared of washing cloth diapers.
 As a mom, you will soon realize there are many things that are FAR worse and WAY grosser than washing cloth diapers.
 I promise.
 Also, cloth diapers are not delicate nor are they made of unicorn hair.
 Cloth diapers are really dirty laundry…that is all.